-As digital transactions continue to play a larger role in our lives, the number of accounts we need to manage grows too.
+As digital transactions continue to play larger roles in our lives, the number of accounts we need to keep track of increases as well.

-of respondents in the Asia-Pacific have 10 or more active accounts
+of UK respondents have 10 or more active accounts

-have 20 or more — slightly below Europe, that leads with 39%
+have 20 or more — above the European average of 39%

 The hidden costs of passwords

-Nothing causes more friction than passwords, and so trouble starts the moment customers set up an account.
+Nothing causes more friction than passwords, and so trouble starts the moment customers begin setting up an account.

-of Asia-Pacific respondents indicated feeling frustrated when they have to create a password that meets certain requirements
+of UK respondents indicated feeling frustrated when they have to create a password that meets certain requirements

 Customers want control over their own data